sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 invoke(name, INVOKE\_OPTIONS)

-(NOT YET IMPLEMENTED) Invoke another command or snippet by name, and return its context object so that its output and other properties can be extracted.
+(NOT YET IMPLEMENTED) Invoke another command or snippet by name and return its context object so that its output and other properties can be extracted.

 ##### INVOKE\_OPTIONS